Speed is crucial for the success of an eCommerce site. It not only improves customer experience, but it directly impacts conversions and sales.

 There are some great WordPress caching plugins available.
 We recommend using WP Rocket.
 It is the best WordPress caching plugin on the market, with the most beginner-friendly settings.

-Unlike other WordPress caching solutions, WP Rocket doesn’t wait for users to visit a page to generate a cached version.
+Unlike other WordPress caching solutions, we appreciate that WP Rocket doesn’t wait for users to visit a page to generate a cached version.
 Instead, it automatically prepares a cache of your website and keeps it up to date.

 With the right WP Rocket settings, you can easily get near-perfect scores in speed test tools like Pingdom, GTMetrix, Google Pagespeed Insights, and more.